 Personal

 I enjoy spending my free time reading, cycling, sketching, and mostly studying and practicing Japanese swordsmanship (Iaido and Kendo).
 Not too long ago.
 I established as a place to expand on my ideas of budo, with a particular focus on Kendo and Iaido.
 The teachings from various instructors that I have been fortunate to receive will also make up the lion's share of what gets posted.
-The main contributor to Kenshi Journal is me.
-I grew up and began my practice of Japanese swordsmanship in Miami, FL, a large portion of instruction was at the Institute of Budo Studies.
-I'm a physicist by day having earned my doctorate at Tohoku University in Sendai, Japan.
-During that time (~5 years) I trained extensively in Kendo and Iaido and was fortunate to learn from very highly ranked and experienced instructors.
-I was deeply influenced by the teaching of Suzuki Sazou sensei and Endo Katsuo sensei.
-I believe our continued practice in these martial ways is a path to preserving a significant cultural jewel, to developing ourselves, and to learning compassion and humility such that we can serve as a source of inspiration and a nodel, guiding others along the way.
+I grew up and began my practice of Japanese swordsmanship in Miami, FL, a large portion of instruction was at the Institute of Budo Studies and the Miami Budokan.
+I'm a nuclear and particle physicist in my professional life having earned my doctoral degree at Tohoku University in Sendai, Japan.
+During that time (~5 years) I trained extensively in Kendo and Iaido and was fortunate to learn from very highly skilled and experienced senseis.
+I was deeply influenced by the teaching of Suzuki Sazou sensei and Endo Katsuo sensei and have strived to emulate them in my own practice.
+I have visited Japan every year since to continue training with my senseis, instructors, and technical advisors.